ItsukiKigoshi/ItsukiKigoshi/README.md

 # Hi there 👋
 ## Itsuki Kigoshi (2004-; Tokyo, Japan)
-- I'm a B3 student at International Christian University (Tokyo, Japan) majoring in mathematics.
+- I'm a junior (3ねんせい) student at International Christian University (Tokyo, Japan) majoring in mathematics.
 - I value and believe in the power of academia, the arts, and open source.
 - Profile: [https://itsukikigoshi.github.io/](https://itsukikigoshi.github.io/)